Mostert lifts 49ers to Super Bowl with 37-20 win vs Packers

 SANTA CLARA, Calif.
+(AP) — Coach Kyle Shanahan received the NFC championship trophy from his Super Bowl-winning father Mike and raised it to the sky.

-(AP) — From No. 2 pick in the draft to one of the last two teams standing.
+The San Francisco 49ers have gone on a surprising journey from No. 2 pick in the draft to one of the last two teams standing.
+They have one of the most unlikely playoff heroes to thank for it.

-It has been a remarkable turnaround for the Super Bowl-bound San Francisco 49ers.

-Raheem Mostert rushed for 220 yards and four touchdowns to make quarterback Jimmy Garoppolo mostly a spectator, Nick Bosa harassed Aaron Rodgers from the start and the 49ers beat the Green Bay Packers 37-20 for the NFC championship on Sunday.
+Journeyman Raheem Mostert rushed for 220 yards and four touchdowns to make quarterback Jimmy Garoppolo mostly a spectator, Nick Bosa harassed Aaron Rodgers from the start and the 49ers beat the Green Bay Packers 37-20 for the NFC championship on Sunday.

+“I did have a lot of doubters and naysayers,” said Mostert, who has been cut seven times in his career.
+“Now I get to actually tell them, ‘Look where I’m at now.’

+The Niners (15-3) also had their skeptics after winning just 10 games in the first two seasons under Shanahan and general manager John Lynch.

-The 49ers (15-3) advanced to their first Super Bowl in seven years and will play the Kansas City Chiefs in two weeks in Miami for the championship.
+But they put pieces and systems in place during those rough two seasons and now have advanced to the franchise’s first Super Bowl in seven years.
+The Niners will play the Kansas City Chiefs in two weeks in Miami when Shanahan tries to join his father as coaching champions.

-“Our team, it’s incredible to be a part of,” Garoppolo said.
-“We can win so many different ways.
-Raheem, those guys up front, the tight ends obviously were just dominating tonight.
-It was fun.”

-The Niners won just 10 games in the first two seasons under coach Kyle Shanahan and general manager John Lynch, going 4-12 last season after Garoppolo went down with a season-ending knee injury in Week 3.
+“It was pretty special,” Shanahan said of getting handed the trophy from his father at the postgame ceremony.
+“To get a trophy handed to you by anyone is really cool. … It was pretty cool it happened there at the end.”

-Now, San Francisco is one of two teams remaining after delivering a second thorough beating of the season to Rodgers and the Packers (14-4).
-The 49ers are the third team to make it to the Super Bowl a year after winning four or fewer games, joining Cincinnati (1988) and the Rams (1999).
+After giving a second thorough beating of the season to Rodgers and the Packers (14-4), the 49ers are the third team to make it to the Super Bowl a year after winning four or fewer games.

+Cincinnati did it in 1988 and the Rams 1999, with the Rams the only team to go from four wins to a championship in one year.

+“It’s still kind of surreal,” linebacker Fred Warner said.
+“With the stuff this team has gone through, this organization, it’s special.
+Its the pinnacle of football right here.”

 Bosa, the prize for last year’s rough season as the No. 2 overall pick, helped set the tone when he ended Green Bay’s second drive of the game with a 13-yard sack of Rodgers.

-Mostert, a former special teams standout, did much of the rest in a remarkable redemption story for a former surfer who was cut seven times and carried the ball only eight times in his first three seasons in the NFL.
+Mostert, a former special teams standout, did much of the rest in a remarkable redemption story for a former surfer who carried the ball only eight times in his first three seasons in the NFL while bouncing between teams.

 But he has become a key part of the NFC’s top team this year, leading the Niners with 772 yards rushing in the regular season and delivering a performance for the ages in the NFC title game.